magchainsimulationpackage/magchain_visualization_software/README.md

 # License

-This project is licensed under the GNU License - see the [LICENSE.md](https://github.com/alexeltsar/SPC_EnergyConfigurations/blob/master/LICENSE) file for details
+This project is licensed under the GNU General Public License - see the [LICENSE.md](https://github.com/magchainsimulationpackage/magchain_visualization_software/blob/master/LICENSE) file for details